DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 Imangara, we found a discarded laptop on the back of a trailer, which was missing a keyboard.
-After observing this, we pointed out to the residents that desktop computers were tougher, the screens and keyboards were larger and easier to use, that desktop computers were also more likely to stay in one place, and that the individual parts (keyboard, monitor, mouse) could be replaced.
+After observing this, we pointed out to the residents that desktop computers were tougher, the screens and keyboards were larger and easier to use, desktop computers were also more likely to stay in one place, and the individual parts (keyboard, monitor, mouse) could be replaced.
 Laptops, we said, were a good idea if they expected to be moving to and from their community on a regular basis.
 After weighing up the information we gave them, most community